 Who Should Apply

-Individuals in the United States who are currently studying to be teachers of blind students or career teachers who are currently employed teaching blind/visually-impaired students in PK-12 settings.
+Individuals in the United States who are currently studying to be teachers of blind students or career teachers who are currently employed teaching blind/low vision students in PK-12 settings.

 How to Apply

 Applications for the 2023/2024 cohort are now closed.